State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

-Recency bias refers to the human tendency to give excessive importance to recent experiences or the latest information when predicting future events.
-This bias can mislead us into believing that recent events hold more significance in shaping the future.
-It is quite prevalent in office setups.
+Recency bias is a common human tendency that involves placing undue significance on recent experiences or the latest information when forecasting future events.
+This inclination can lead to the misconception that recent events play a more crucial role in shaping the future.

 The following are some of the recency bias examples in the workplace:

-Daniel has been a consistent contributor to the sales team of xyz organization.
-In the last year, he has closed great deals with some major corporates.
-But since January 2022, he has delivered much, and his overall quarterly revenue growth is 70% less than the team’s average.
-During the performance appraisal process, Daniel’s manager, Sean, overlooked all of his achievements and focused only on the last three months where Daniel’s performance was not as per the company’s expected standards.
+Daniel has been a consistent contributor to the sales team of XYZ organization.
+In the last year, he has closed great deals with some major clients.
+But since January 2023, he hasn’t delivered well, and his overall quarterly revenue growth is 70% less than the team’s average.
+During the performance appraisal process, Daniel’s manager, Sean, overlooked all of his achievements and focused only on the last three months when Daniel’s performance was not as per the company’s expected standards.

 Due to this recency effect, Daniel did not get an appraisal, even though his annual average revenue growth was much higher.
 This led Daniel to face disengagement, decreased productivity, and dissatisfaction with his job.